azetaaa/tdqn/README.md

 The name Trading Deep-Q Network (TDQN) is only introduced for the sake of clarity and convenience.
 The algorithm ultimately is a Quantile Regression Branching Deep Q-Network agent with noisy linear layers.
-For a more detailed explanation read the full project [report](report.pdf).
+For a more detailed explanation a full project report is available, pm for more details.

 ### Experimental results
 | | TDQN | DDPG | PPO | A2C | DJIA |